 vagrant init hashicorp/precise64.

 Namespaces do not guarantee canonical boxes!
 A common misconception is that a namespace like "ubuntu" represents the canonical space for Ubuntu boxes.
 This is untrue.
-Namespaces on Atlas behave very similarly to namespaces on GitHub, for example.
+Namespaces on Vagrant Cloud behave very similarly to namespaces on GitHub, for example.
 Just as GitHub's support team is unable to assist with issues in someone's repository, HashiCorp's support team is unable to assist with third-party published boxes.

 HashiCorp (the makers of Vagrant) publish a basic Ubuntu 12.04 (32 and 64-bit) box that is available for minimal use cases.
 It is highly optimized, small in size, and includes support for Virtualbox and VMware.
 You can use it like this: